Skip to main content

 Valuation Methods

-When determining the value for a particular piece of property, appraisers and courts generally recognize three approaches:
+When determining the value of a particular piece of property, appraisers and courts recognize three approaches:

 • Market approach: The value for the subject property is based on recent sales of comparable, nearby properties.
 Based on these sales, the appraiser forms an opinion as to the price the property would bring on the open market.
 The market approach may be inappropriate if there have been no recent comparable sales in the area.